Amazon flexes muscles, Seattle backs down on tax

 Opponents called the Seattle measure a tax on jobs and questioned whether city officials are spending current resources effectively.
 Others praised the tax as a step toward building badly needed affordable housing.

-The Seattle region had the third-highest number of homeless people in the United States and saw 169 homeless deaths in 2017.
+The Seattle region had the third-highest number of homeless people in the U.S. and saw 169 homeless deaths in 2017.

 Comments